 Dean L. Bresciani - President

-Dean L. Bresciani was named North Dakota State University’s 14th president on May 24, 2010, by the State Board of Higher Education.
+Dean L. Bresciani was named North Dakota State University’s 14th president in 2010.
 Bresciani is well known for his dedication to students and regarded for his thoughtfulness, energy and integrity.
-He brings to campus the knowledge and experience of an over 30-year career and has developed a broad leadership base in the academic, administrative and political aspects of higher education.
+He brings to campus the knowledge and experience of a more than 35-year career and has developed broad leadership in the academic, administrative and political aspects of higher education.

 A native of Napa Valley, Calif., Bresciani was vice president for student affairs at Texas A&M University in College Station from 2004 to 2008, and a full professor in the department of educational administration through 2010.
 He was at the University of North Carolina at Chapel Hill from 1998 to 2004 in similar roles.